Arijit Singh: 2010–13: Early releases and Aashiqui 2

 In 2010, Singh started working with Pritam on three films—Golmaal 3, Crook and Action Replayy.
 He started with singing scratches in the Telugu Film Industry with the 2010 film Kedi with the song "Neeve Na Neeve Na" composed by Sandeep Chowta.
-In 2011, Singh made his Bollywood musical debut with the Mithoon composition, "Phir Mohabbat" from Murder 2, which though he recorded it in 2009 was released in 2011.
+In 2011, Singh made his Bollywood musical debut with the Mithoon composition, "Phir Mohabbat" from Murder 2, which though he recorded in 2009 was released in 2011.
 The same year, when he was programming for the song "Raabta" from Agent Vinod (2012), Pritam asked him to sing as well.
 The part was retained in all four versions of the song, and he was made to sing the entire composition in one of the versions.
-Apart from Agent Vinod, Singh dubbed for Pritam in three, other films released during the year: Players, Cocktail and, Barfi!.
+Apart from Agent Vinod, Singh dubbed for Pritam in three other films released during the year : Players, Cocktail and, Barfi!.

-He also sang for Chirantan Bhatt in 1920: Evil Returns for the song "Uska Hi Banana".
+He also sang the song "Uska Hi Banana" for Chirantan Bhatt in 1920: Evil Returns.
 Glamsham in its review of the song "Uska Hi Banana" wrote that Singh had sung the song intensely, emotionally and passionately and at a very high pitch.

 He sang on Vishal–Shekhar's composition "Duaa" in the film Shanghai.
 It won him the Mirchi Music Award for Upcoming Male Playback Singer award.
 He was nominated in the same category for "Phir Le Aya Dil" from Barfi!.